SAP/open-ux-tools/.changeset/moody-frogs-battle.md

 '@sap-ux/ui-components': patch
 ---

-UIContextualMenu.getUIcontextualMenuCalloutStyles - make `props` param optional
+UIContextualMenu.getUIcontextualMenuCalloutStyles - change parameter from `props?: IContextualMenuProps` to `styles?: IStyleFunctionOrObject<IContextualMenuStyleProps, IContextualMenuStyles>` and make parameter as optional